Clear-Bible/curator/README.md

 # ClearCurator

-A prototyping playground for ideas related to curation.
+A front-end curation envirionment.
+Servers as a prototyping playground for ideas related to curation.

 [View online](https://transcendent-axolotl-fa8733.netlify.app/).